garethjmsaunders/digital-code-style-guide/html.md

 ## 4. Character encoding

 Ensure proper rendering of your content by declaring an explicit character encoding.
-When doing so, you may avoid using character entities in your HTML, provided their encoding matches that of the document (generally UTF-8).
+When doing so, you may avoid using character entities in your HTML, provided their encoding matches that of the document, generally UTF-8 ([Unicode](http://unicode.org/)).

 The character encoding should be the first element within `head` as this affects the character set for the entire document, including the `title`.